AGORA: Adversarial Generation Of Real-time Animatable 3D Gaussian Head Avatars

 \section{Conclusion}

 We presented AGORA, a conditional 3DGS GAN for animatable head avatars.
 A dual-branch generator couples an identity path with an expression-specific deformation branch; spatial shape conditioning injects shape priors without collapsing diversity; and dual-discrimination on synthetic geometry cues enforces precise expressions.
 The same model applies to single-image PTI avatars and remains stable under large poses and articulations.
-AGORA results in excellent generation quality, 250fps GPU runtime and interactive-rate CPU rendering while outperforming existing methods.
-Future work will address hair animation, adherence to variable illumination as well as extensions to full-body models.
+Furthermore, we show that AGORA can be adapted to efficient on-device inference via AGORA-M: a simple Gaussian-blendshape extraction-and-reuse strategy that separates one-time identity precomputation from fast expression replay, achieving 560 FPS on a desktop GPU and 60 FPS on mobile phones.
+Future work will address hair animation, robustness to varying illumination, as well as extensions to full-body models.